Theodorio/WhatsApp-Message-Scheduler/README.md

 To run tests ensure that you are within the virtual environment and have the following installed:

 ```sh

    pytest

 ```

+Here is a screen recording of the program

 https://user-images.githubusercontent.com/27253931/124198939-7d02e700-dada-11eb-8131-30d7ad07ccd2.mp4